 - Inherited IRAs must be maintained separately from other IRAs.
 In addition, no additional contributions may be made to an inherited IRA.

 - Many retirement plans require beneficiaries to receive the entire balance by the end of the fifth year following the year of the accountholder’s death.
-However, by rolling the account into an inherited IRA by the end of the year following the year of death, the non-spouse beneficiary may be able to spread the required minimum distributions over their own life expectancy.
+However, by rolling the account into an inherited IRA by the end of the year following the year of death, certain non-spouse beneficiaries may be able to spread the required minimum distributions over their own life expectancy.